-Wood Subfloors must have a moisture content under 12% and within 4% of the moisture content of the flooring material.
+Wood Subfloors must have a moisture content under 12% and within 4% of the moisture content of the flooring material for material less than 3 inches wide; within 2% of the moisture content of the flooring material for material 3 inches or wider.
 If you record excessively high readings in one or more areas, do not proceed with installation until the origin of the moisture is identified and moisture problems are remedied.
 Pay special attention to exterior and plumbing walls.
-See NWFA guidelines for acceptable vapor retarders over a wood subfloor.
+See NWFA Guidelines for accectable vapor retarders over a wood subfloor.
 Do not use an impermeable vapor retarder material with a perm rating of .7 or less at it may trap moisture on or in the wood subfloor.

-FOR CONCRETE SUBFLOORS:
+FOR CONCRETE SUBFLOORS

 Test concrete floors for moisture vapor emission using a Relative Humidity Test per ASTM F 2170 or Calcium Chloride Test per ASTM F 1869 or Calcium Carbide (CM) Test per ASTM (modified) D 4944-04.
 Before moisture testing begins, a concrete slab must be fully cured for at least 30 days.
-It is recommended that you first perform an electrical impedance and electrical resistance test with a moisture meter specifically designed for concrete (such as Tramex).
-These tests are not for the purpose of accepting or rejecting the subfloor, but rather are useful survey tools to select locations for further Relative Humidity or Calcium Chloride or CM testing.
+It is recommended that you first perform an electrical impedance and electical resistance test with a moisture meter specifically designed for concrete (such as Tramex).
+These tests are not for the purpose of accepting or rejecting the subfloor, but rather are useful survey tools to select locations for further Calcium Chloride or CM testing.

-NOTE: A "DRY" SLAB.
-AS DEFINED BY THIS TEST CAN BE WET AT OTHER TIMES OF THE YEAR.
+\ A "DRY" SLAB, AS DEFINED BY THIS TEST CAN BE WET AT OTHER TIMES OF THE YEAR.
 THIS TEST DOES NOT GUARANTEE A DRY SLAB. reSAWN TIMBER co. is not responsible for site related moisture issues.